jon-ruiz/disaster/README.md

 ### Wordclouds

-Comparison of wordclouds for tweets labeled as containing information on casualties."
+The following wordclouds compare tweets labeled as containing information on casualties.
 First, wordcloud using human-labeled tweets from Sandy and Joplin:
 ![wordcloud of caution and advice tweets from Hurricane Sandy](./notebooks/sandy_casualties.png)

-By comparison, here is a wordcloud of tweets from Hurricane Michael that were predicted to be related to casualties using the model described above:
+Second, these are tweets from Hurricane Michael that were predicted to be related to casualties using the model described above:
 ![wordcloud of caution and advice tweets from Hurricane Michael](./notebooks/michael_casualties.png)

 Here are wordclouds for tweets labeled as containing "Caution and Advice."
 First, wordcloud using human-labeled tweets from Sandy and Joplin: